kbwalton/Basic-Calculator---Kotlin/README.md

 # Basic-Calculator---Kotlin
-A Calculator that does basic arithmetic using Kotlin
+A Calculator that does basic arithmetic using Kotlin in Intellij that can do division, subtraction, multiplication, addition, square root, and exponents.
+This Kotlin calculator program allows users to perform arithmetic operations, validate inputs, store calculation history using a data class, handle errors with try-catch blocks, and utilize loops and the when keyword for operation selection, ensuring a user-friendly experience.

 # Kotlin Basic Calculator Overview

 My goal for this project was to get an introduction into the Koltin programming language by creating a Basic calculator.
-I used Andriod Studio for this project because I felt it was an easier program to help me understand Kotlin.
+I used Intellij for this project because I felt it was an easier program to help me understand Kotlin.

 This project uses data types, control structures, and object oriented features within Kotlin.